-13.1 SENIORITY: Seniority is defined as follows: The employee having the longest term of continuous service within a job classification as a regular full-time or regular part-time employee with the Employer within PCR.
+13.1 SENIORITY: Seniority is defined as follows: The employee having the longest term of continuous service as a full time non-temporary employee with the Employer in each Division.

-13.2 TRANSFERS: The City shall have the right to transfer employees within the City as necessary.
-An employee who is a member of the bargaining unit who is transferred from one division to another division within the PCR shall not lose seniority as a result of the transfer.
+13.2 TRANSFERS: The City shall have the right to transfer employees within the bargaining unit on a short-term temporary basis when an emergency or vacation situation arises or in the case of one- (1)

+employee divisions.
+An employee who is a member of the bargaining unit who is transferred from one division to another division within the bargaining unit shall not lose any seniority as a result of the transfer.

-13.3 LAYOFFS: Layoffs shall be based first on the lowest seniority within a job classification, and second on work performance.
+13.3 LAYOFFS: Layoffs shall be based first on the lowest seniority and second on work performance in each division.
 A regular full-time employee shall be given in writing a two-week notice prior to layoff.
 If for any reason this is not possible, two weeks' severance pay shall be given to the employee.
-An employee on layoff status shall be given preference on future openings in his former classification or below within the bargaining unit, provided the former employee has the qualifications to fill that position and the former employee is a resident of the City at the time of the opening and has advised the City in writing as to his current local address and telephone number.
-However, if a former employee fails to respond for the opening within 48 hours, all rights to rehire are relinquished.
-The preferential rehire rights set forth herein shall not apply after one calendar year following the former employee's layoff.
+An employee on layoff status shall be given preference on future openings in his former classification or below within the bargaining unit, providing the former employee has the qualifications to fill that position and the former employee is a resident of the City at the time of the opening and has advised the City in writing as to his current local address and telephone number.
+However, if a former employee fails to respond for the opening within 48 hours, all rights to re-hire are relinquished.
+The preferential re-hire rights set forth herein shall not apply after one (1) calendar year following the former employee's layoff.